pineapple-exe/hemnet-crawler/README.md

 ## Architecture

 Hemnet Crawler is built in the pattern of hexagonal architecture / ports and adapters architecture.
-The following diagram shows the most central components and dependencies.
+The following diagram illustrates the most important components and dependencies.

 ![image](https://user-images.githubusercontent.com/70913967/160587075-1bc0f1d6-aa54-41c3-add8-5016a4d5cd3f.png)